benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

       - name: Set State to a function
       - name: Updating Objects in State
       - name: Updating Arrays in State
+  - name: useReducer Hook
+    subsections:
+      - name: Migrate from `useState` to `useReducer`
+      - name: Move from setting state to dispatching actions
+      - name: Write a reducer function
+      - name: Use the reducer from your component
+      - name: Comparing `useState` and `useReducer`
+      - name: Writing reducers well
   - name: FQA
+    subsections:
+      - name: Why React choose Immutable
 ---

 State is the core concept of React component.
 Imagine you was asked to write web-apps with JavaScript without React or other framework.
 Using global variables to manage the whole app states, manage update DOM, that will be your first idea to write robust app.
 State in React is the similar idea of it.